tpmccallum/distributed_ledger_information_sharing_DLISh/README.md

 ```

-The response would be as follows
+Using the tables above as a reference, the response would be as follows

 ```